top of page

 Introduction

-Following a dual approach, aesthetic and anthropological, this research project therefore proposes an investigation into the "fabulous techniques" that are asserting themselves today in the fields of living art and social clinic, with regard to ecological and policies they share.
-By studying their forms, their means and their conceptualities, it aims to support the new factories of the possible that our time calls for.
+Investigating both aesthetic and anthropological dimensions, this research project proposes an inquiry into the “fabulous techniques” emerging in the fields of performance art and social clinics, with particular attention to their ecological and political characteristics.
+By studying their forms, methods, and conceptual frameworks, the research project aims to accompany the emergence of new possibilities called for by our contemporary time

 What do we call “fabulous techniques”?